100 Notable alumni of

 -

-Rayford Trae Young is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
-He played college basketball for the Oklahoma Sooners, where in his one season in 2017–18, he tied the then National Collegiate Athletic Association (NCAA) Division I single-game assists record with 22 and became the only player to ever lead the NCAA in both points and assists in a single season.
+Rayford Trae Young is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
+He played college basketball for the Oklahoma Sooners, where in his one season in 2017–18, he tied the then NCAA Division I single-game assists record with 22 and became the only player to ever lead the NCAA in both points and assists in a single season.
 Nicknamed "Ice Trae", he was drafted by the Dallas Mavericks in the 2018 NBA draft with the fifth pick, and traded the same day to the Atlanta Hawks, along with a future first-round pick, for the draft rights to Luka Dončić.
-He joined Dončić in a unanimous selection to the 2019 NBA All-Rookie First Team.
-He is a three-time NBA All-Star, and has led the Hawks to three playoff runs, including a trip to the Eastern Conference Finals in 2021.
+He joined Dončić in a unanimous selection to the NBA All-Rookie First Team in 2019.
+He is a four-time NBA All-Star, and led the Hawks to three playoff runs, including a trip to the conference finals in 2021.

 -